Troy-Bilt 40V Cordless Blower (TB4300): Product Review

 WHERE TO BUY

 The Troy-Bilt Cordless 40V Blower (Model TB4300) is available from the Troy-Bilt website and at Lowes.
 Both outlets offer the packaged unit for $279.00.
 The package includes the charger and a 40V 4.0Ah battery.
+You can order the kit or the unit from Amazon.
+The kit is $249.00.

 It is also available as a stand-alone unit from Troy-Bilt (without the battery or charger) for $179.00.